 23 | Scott Miller & Carla Rees – Devices and Desires

 Reviewing this CD back in June, i remarked on how different these six pieces are from the majority of contemporary electroacoustic music.
 They continue to impress, in no small part due to the mixture of technical skill and creative intuition that has made this music possible.
 But ultimately it’s the soundworlds that the duo creates that are most outstanding, filled with unusual timbres and exotic textures.

 [Carla Rees | iTunes | Soundcloud]

 22 | Julia Holter – Ekstasis

 Any artist who alludes to the great Last Year at Marienbad in their opening song has got to be worth further investigation.
-Holter’s music isn’t so dissimilar in nature, abruptly shifting the tenor & content of a song without so much as a warning.
-There’s nothing sinister lurking here, though, & the album’s title can be felt in the essentially dream-like state so many of the songs inhabit.
-They’re far from straightforward, but fascinating regardless, & in their own way, uplifting.
+Holter’s music isn’t so dissimilar in nature, abruptly shifting the tenor and content of a song without so much as a warning.
+There’s nothing sinister lurking here, though, and the album’s title can be felt in the essentially dream-like state so many of the songs inhabit.
+They’re far from straightforward, but fascinating regardless, and in their own way, uplifting.

 21 | Deerhoof – Breakup Song

 Is it possible to have a Best of the Year list without featuring Deerhoof?
 This is their twelfth album, and it’s as absurdly diverse as one would expect.
 Depending on your outlook, Satomi Matsuzaki’s unmoved vocals continue to be either the one thing keeping the music grounded or the very incongruity that makes the music truly unhinged.
 Either way, Breakup Song is one of their best, toying with convention more openly than usual, but sounding all the more spectacularly bizarre as a result.